Ignatius Chan: A Sommelier’s Odyssey

 'The more I know, the less I know,' Iggy muses.
 'Things evolve all the time.'
 It's this humble approach, coupled with insatiable curiosity and generosity, that has propelled Iggy to the forefront of the food and wine world, earning him friendships with legendary winemakers, sommeliers, and chefs alike.

 Enjoy a degustation menu with wine pairings at Iggy's and earn Comocredits at the rate of your tier.
-Keep an eye out for his wine dinners as well, where he saves a few precious seats for Comoclubbers.
+Keep an eye out for even more exclusive experiences, where Iggy saves a few precious spots for Comoclubbers.

 Book Now